top of page

 Many companies such as Amazon and eBay, do not require you to include the EAN code on your label if you are shipping directly to the end user.
 They simply require the inclusion of the EAN code, within the product details, when listing the item.
 Since the product will not be physically “scanned” at a traditional “Brick & Mortar” store, the EAN code will not need to be on the actual product when delivered.
 If you are choosing to sell at a traditional retailer, you’ll need to make sure your labels clearly showcase your barcodes.

 GCB Solutions can support your coding and labeling operations with advanced printers.
 We’ll install the equipment, train your team, and provide service and repairs so you get the most out of your marking system.
-To learn more about our product coding equipment and services, visit our website or call us at (904) 263-2804.
+To learn more about our product coding equipment and services, get in touch or call us at (904) 263-2804.

 bottom of page